Elkhorn South High School: History

 Construction on Elkhorn South began in April 2008.
 At the time, the school's estimated building cost was $40.5 million, and would be built to hold 1,000 students.
 The school was designed by the DLR Group and its architecture was inspired by schools in Kansas City and Lincoln.
 The board named Mark Kalvoda as principal in January 2009.
 When the school opened, students living south of West Dodge Road would attend Elkhorn South High School while students north of Dodge would remain at Elkhorn High School, the district's first high school.
 Elkhorn South's boundary has not changed to date.

 Elkhorn South's doors opened to 610 ninth through eleventh graders in August 2010.
-The graduating class of the 2010-2011 school year remained at Elkhorn High School, making the class of 2012 the first graduating class of Elkhorn South.
+The graduating class of the 2010–2011 school year remained at Elkhorn High School, making the class of 2012 the first graduating class of Elkhorn South.
 Elkhorn South's student population continued to grow, and by 2014, the school reached 1,074 students, surpassing the capacity of 1,000.
 That year the Board of Education asked voters to pass a $63.1 million bond that would cover the cost of a 500-student addition to the school.
 The bond was passed, and construction on the addition began in spring 2015.
 The addition opened to students and staff in the fall of 2016.

-In 2021, Elkhorn's newest high school, Elkhorn North High School, opened near 180th and West Maple Road.
+In 2020, Elkhorn's newest high school, Elkhorn North High School, opened near 180th and West Maple Road.
 Elkhorn South's boundary was not affected by the opening, and the school continues to serve all Elkhorn students south of West Dodge Road.
-Mark Kalvoda continues to serve as principal.
+Mark Kalvoda served as principal from 2010 to 2025, and he has been replaced by Jed Givens.